Asian stock markets retreat after surge on China tariff cut

 Asian stock markets retreated Friday following a surge after China announced a tariff cut on U.S. imports.

-Market benchmarks in Shanghai, Tokyo, Hong Kong, Seoul and Sydney all declined.
+Market benchmarks in Shanghai, Hong Kong, Seoul and Sydney all declined.
+Tokyo was flat.
 Major Asian markets jumped more than 2% on Thursday after Beijing said it will cut duties on $75 billion of U.S. goods as part of a trade truce with Washington.

 Wall Street closed higher for a fourth day, propelled by gains for technology stocks and strong corporate earnings reports.